EvilPatrick06/Programming-Class-Project/Documentation/Collaboration-Process.md

 Follow these steps when team members want to work together but the primary developer isn't available:

-### Step 1: Determine the Correct Branch

-1. Check if the testing branch is "ahead of main" (i.e., the latest changes were committed to Testing Branch only)
-   - If yes: Copy the link to the testing branch
-   - If no: Copy the link to the main branch

-### Step 2: Set Up Codespace
+### Step 1: Set Up Codespace

 1. Create or open a codespace under the Testing Branch
-2. Look where the most up to date commits were made
-3. Follow the prompts when codespace is opened to clone the repository
+2. Follow the prompts when codespace is opened to clone the repository
-  a.
-Testing Branch: Choose if the latest changes were committed to Testing Branch only
-  b.
-Main Branch: Choose if the latest changes were committed to Main Branch

-### Step 3: Configure Environment
+### Step 2: Configure Environment

 1. Have Copilot install and update all dependencies based on the "Extensions+Updates" file
 2. Launch Live Share